bellingcat/auto-archiver/docs/source/how_to/authentication_how_to.md

 [debug] [GetPOT] Fetching gvs PO Token for tv client
 ```

-If it can't find the script, you'll see:
+If it can't find the script or something, you'll see something like this:
 ```shell
 [debug] [GetPOT] Fetching player PO Token for tv client
 WARNING: [GetPOT] BgUtilScript: Script path doesn't exist: /Users/you/bgutil-ytdlp-pot-provider/server/build/generate_once.js.
 Please make sure the script has been transpiled correctly.